srebhan/telegraf/plugins/inputs/procstat/README.md

   # pid_finder = "pgrep"

   ## New-style filtering configuration (multiple filter sections are allowed)
+  ## In this case the 'pid_finder' is 'native' (/proc on linux plateform for sample)
+  ## Over Windows OS, "executables" and "process_names" filter on the same data, so
+  ## don't use both
   # [[inputs.procstat.filter]]
   #    ## Name of the filter added as 'filter' tag
   #    name = "shell"